University of Alabama at Birmingham

 The following is the text material for this part of the course.

-comparators.pdf The comparator has many similarities to an op-amp but has a digital output instead.
+Comparators The comparator has many similarities to an op-amp but has a digital output instead.
+Now includes Schmitt Trigger.

 EE431 Lab 6: Non-linear Circuits